Medoceo

 16 / 22

-16. Cell shape and motility is provided by___
+16. Cell membrane integrity is maintained by___

 17 / 22